owulveryck/blog/content/post/simple-iaas-doc-with-swagger.md

 * 202 : if the request has been taken in account
 * 400 : when the request is not formatted correctly
-* 500 : if any unhaldled exception occured
+* 500 : if any unhaldled exception occurred
-* 502 : if the backend is not accessible (etiher the RPC server or the backend)
+* 502 : if the backend is not accessible (either the RPC server or the backend)

 So far, the YAML spec will look like:
 ```yaml